Andonome/lk/distros/void/aeroplanes.md

 sv stop wpa_supplicant bluetoothd
 ```

-Find your device's name with `ip a`.
+Find your device's name with `ip -color addr`.
 If unsure, try this:

 ```sh